-In the past, we've proven that growing your own roses is a way to save money; however, it's not easy and requires you be a real petal-phile with the patience of a saint.
-Saint Valentine, possibly.
-But there are also even cheaper and faster ways to get flowers.
+In the past, we've proven that growing your own roses is a way to save money; however, it's not easy and requires you have the patience of a saint.
+(Saint Valentine, possibly?)
+But there are also other, even cheaper and faster ways to get flowers.

-For example, did you know that people leave free flowers just lying around?
+Did you know that people leave free flowers just lying around?
 It's true!
 Wander into any funeral home or graveyard and there they are.
 Pre-cut and pre-bundled into bouquets and everything.
 Too ghoulish for you?
-Several varieties of flowers — including roses, sometimes — are also freely available on the lawns of your neighbors — as long as you have the strength and sharp scissors to yank or cut them out of the ground.
+Several varieties of flowers — including roses, sometimes — are also freely available on the lawns of your neighbors (as long as you have the strength and sharp scissors to yank or cut them out of the ground).
 A quick rinse to get the dirt off, and they're presentation-ready.

 A Fancy Dinner Out

-And speaking of your date, you might not want to tell her your plans ahead of time, but only because her surprise will help "sell it."
+And speaking of your date, you might not want to tell her your plans ahead of time.
+We don't usually condone lying to a loved one, but in this instance, her genuine reaction of surprise will help "sell it."
 It's hard enough for one person to fake outrage and disgust, but when she gets totally grossed out at the revelation of a buggy meal, it'll be authentic.
 After the meal, you can decide whether or not to tell her.
-We will say this though: Someone who will stay with you after knowing you've done the old "bug meal" is someone you marry!
+We will say this though: Someone who will stay with you after knowing you've done the old "bug meal" trick is someone you marry!

 Too grossed out by bugs to attempt this?
 There's another classic alternative: RUN!
-Not sure your co-diner is going to run when you shout "RUN!?"
+Not sure your date is going to run when you shout "RUN!?"
 Then tell them, "Why don't you wait in the car while I settle up?"
 But don't make things suspicious by adding, "And start the engine, too.
-Just in case I'm being chased...."
+Just in case I'm being chased."

 Around this time of year, stores start charging a premium for dumb ole regular chocolates just because they're in a red, heart-shaped box.
-The best way to get a real bargain is to have held on to last year's box and then just refill the cups with broken up pieces of a Snicker's or Butterfinger or what-not.
+The best way to get a real bargain is to have held on to last year's box and then just refill the cups with broken up pieces of a Snickers or Butterfinger or Chunky.

-If you didn't plan ahead, you could always just spray-paint a normal box of candy red.
-No, it won't have the distinctive heart-shape, but once your true love gets a whiff of the spray paint fumes coming off of that thing, she'll be so giddy she won't even notice the chocolates.
+If you didn't plan ahead, you could always just use red spray-paint on a normal box of candy.
+No, it won't have the distinctive heart-shape, but once your true love gets a whiff of the spray paint fumes coming off of that thing, he'll be so giddy he won't even notice the chocolates.
 Oh, and don't forget to sock away this year's box for money-saving next year.
-(Provided this cheap-skatery doesn't end things, natch!)
+(Provided this cheap-skatery doesn't end things between you two love birds, natch!)

 And if you are dating a jeweler?
 Well, then she should be buying you the jewelry anyway!
 Wholesale prices of true love.

-Maybe you love someone or maybe you just want to say "sup?"
-But words, unlike us, are not your strong suit.
-And yes, you want to pay some greeting card company hack to jot down a few words that may or may not exactly express your emotions, but $5.99?!
+Does your heart runneth o'er with yearning to write odes of love to your lady fair, but your words... not, um, good with?
+Then your only course of action is to pay some greeting card company hack to jot down a few words that may or may not exactly express your emotions.
+But a $5.99 price tag?
 For something that'll just be thrown away?
 Ah-ha!
-Well, there was your first mistake!
+There's your mistake!
 If you don't throw the cards away, you can simply erase last year's message and write a new one this year.

 The Broken Heart

 Are some of these solutions criminal?
 Yes.
 Are some of them morally dubious?
+Possibly!
+Will all of them reveal you to be a human monster, incapable of love?
 You bet!
 But isn't all fair in love and war?
-(Will that fly as a defense in court, we wonder?)
+(And will that fly as a legal defense in court, we wonder?)